Top 7 Social Links Methods to Transform Any Investigation

 Search by Face and Name / Alias

-So, imagine you’re starting an investigation with just two data points: a picture and a name or alias.
-Perhaps you found both inputs from a single source such as Telegram, or maybe you have the data from two separate sources.
-Trying to find someone in social media with just a name is extremely time-consuming, since any single appellation may have hundreds of variants out there.
-But by matching both a name and picture, the profile you need can be found in an instant.
+So, imagine you’re starting an investigation with just two data points: a picture and a name/alias.
+Perhaps you found both inputs from a single source, such as Telegram, or maybe you have the data from two separate sources.
+Trying to find someone on social media with just a name is extremely time-consuming since any single appellation may have hundreds of variants out there.
+But by matching a name and picture, the profile you need can be instantly found.

-This search method uses real facial recognition.
-This means the system doesn’t just match two digital copies of the same image; it understands the biometrics of the person and finds all pictures which correspond to this data.
-It’s possible to find someone even if they have physically changed since the photo was taken – i.e. they have grown up or changed their look.
-And this feature works across all major social media platforms such as Instagram, Twitter, TikTok, LinkedIn, and Telegram etc.
+Search by Face and Name/Alias search method uses real facial recognition.
+This means the system doesn’t just match two digital copies of the same image; it understands the person's biometrics and finds all pictures corresponding to this data.
+It’s possible to find someone even if they have physically changed since the photo was taken – i.e., they have grown up or changed their look.
+And this feature works across all major social media platforms such as X (ex Twitter), TikTok, LinkedIn, Telegram, etc.

 How it works

-Starting with the first instance, let’s say we have a Telegram profile already containing both a picture and an alias, and we want to find the subject’s profile for all their other social media accounts.
-We simply run Search by Face and Name/Alias methods simultaneously via the Search Profile in Other Networks set, and SL Professional will return the exact profile we need for each source without extraneous namesakes being shown.
+Let’s say we have a Telegram profile already containing both a picture and an alias, and we want to find the subject’s profile for all their other social media accounts.
+We simply run Search by Face and Name/Alias methods simultaneously via the Search Profile in Other Networks set.
+SL Crimewall will return the exact profile we need for each source without showing extraneous namesakes.
 You can run the search methods individually if there is one particular source you are looking for.

 N.B.
-The alias search will only work with platforms where the internal search engine accepts aliases: Instagram, Twitter, and TikTok.
+The alias search will only work with platforms where the internal search engine accepts aliases, such as X/Twitter or TikTok.

-Search by Face and Name/Alias results for TikTok, Twitter, Instagram, LinkedIn, and VK, run from a Telegram profile.
+Search by Face and Name/Alias results for various social media platforms run from a Telegram profile.
 Note that some of the photos contain a younger subject but were still recognized by the system

-Sometimes the only input data at our disposal is an image.
-This search method allows users to elaborate a wealth of information from a single picture, making it an essential first step in many investigations.
+Sometimes, the only input data at our disposal is an image.
+[Image] Reverse Search search method allows users to elaborate a wealth of information from a single picture, making it an essential first step in many investigations.

 How It Works

 Say we have a social media profile picture but nothing else.
 The picture in question is a nameless man wearing a black t-shirt.
-From an image entity, we run the method [Image] Search in Google and the system returns results of enumerable men in black t-shirts which are not actually connected to our person of interest.
+From an image entity, we run the [Image] Search in Google method, and the system returns results of enumerable men in black t-shirts that are not actually connected to our person of interest.

 By running [Image] Reverse Search instead, we now get a range of results for that particular image, showing all the online locations where it appears.
-These could be links, articles, or social media profiles – all of which give a number of opportunities for further expanding the digital footprint.
-In some cases, it will even return different pictures which match the biometrics.
+These could be links, articles, or social media profiles – all giving several opportunities for further expanding the digital footprint.
+In some cases, it will even return different pictures that match the biometrics.

 Results from running [Image] Reverse Search.
 From this we found the subject’s YouTube and GitHub profile, as well as a Tweet containing a full name